eichmeierbr/eichmeierbr.github.io/perception/readme.md

 ### Custom YOLO

-In this project I trained a custom network ontop of YOLO/Darknet to detect three random objects from my living room: a rubick's cube, a cactus, and a can of my wife's favorite "hotchocky" (hot chocolate).
+In this project I trained a custom network on top of YOLO/Darknet to detect three random objects from my living room: a rubik's cube, a cactus, and a can of my wife's favorite "hotchocky" (hot chocolate).
 I then ran the network live on my computer's webcam to show the results.
 Pardon the delays in the video, my laptop at the time was quite slow.

 <p float="center">
   <img src="images/customYOLO.gif" />